Maryam189/Anomaly-Detection-in-Multivariate-Time-Series-Data/README.md

 Results include the reconstruction error statistics and realism scores.
 Detected anomalies are summarized and presented.

 ## Contributing
 Contributions to this project are welcome.
-Please fork the repository and submit pull requests with your features and bug fixes.
+Please submit a pull request with your features and bug fixes.

-## License
+## Useful Links
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+For your convenience, you can access public datasets for time series anomaly detection, such as the PSM dataset from eBay, using the following link: [TS-AD-Dataset](https://github.com/elisejiuqizhang/TS-AD-Datasets)